colejarczyk/doc/userguide/customers/client/sign_in.rst

 .. image:: /userguide/_images/sign_client.png
    :alt:   Sign In to Customer Account within Subdomain

-When customers forget their passwords, a reset link can be sent to the email address that is associated with the account on request.
+When customers forget their passwords, a reset link is sent to the email address that is associated with the account.
-This password reset feature can be disabled in the Admin Cockpit in Email Settings.

 To sign in to your customer account:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^